givemepower8/Phaser3Practices/docs/COC.md

 Then, deploy the minions to clean up behind once the first layer of defenses are taken down and send in the King.

-However, Air Bombs can seriously ruin this attack if many balloons or minions were clumped up because Air Bombs can fully take out minions and leave Balloons damaged, or even destroyed completely unless a well-timed healing spell is dropped to prevent the balloons from being destroyed.
+However, air Bombs can seriously ruin this attack if many balloons or minions were clumped up because Air Bombs can fully take out minions and leave Balloons damaged, or even destroyed completely unless a well-timed healing spell is dropped to prevent the balloons from being destroyed.

 ### TH 9 strategies

+Upgrade priority: x-bows, air defence

 Queen is unlocked.

+With upgraded camps, troop housing capacity is 220.

+With upgraded clan castle, the CC troop housing capacity is 30 and 1 spell.

 Wall level can go up to 9 (spike) and 10 (lava stripe on top).
-Wall rings are great to upgrade from spike to lava stripe on top.
+Wall rings are great to upgrade from spike to lava stripe on top as it has the max value.

-2 X-bows are unlocked.

-One more air seeking mine is unlocked so dragon strategy is not over powered any more as it can be easily destroyed.
+One more air seeking mine and air defence are unlocked to add difficulty for dragon strategy.

 Instead, new strategy lava loonion can be used to replace the dragon loon strategy.

-Other new buildings:
+Balloons level 5 to 6 upgrade has a significant boost on DpS and HP.

+Other new buildings: 2 X-bows, 1 more archer tower, wizard tower, hidden tesla, and 25 walls.
+1 more gold collector and storage, 1 more elixir collector and storage.

-New troops baby dragon, witch and Lava Hound are unlocked.
+New troops baby dragon, witch, and lava hound are unlocked.

+Haste spell, freeze spell and jump spell are unlocked.

 Valkyrie can be upgraded up 2 level to level 4.